CodeForPittsburgh/unlandmarks/Unlandmarks Work Night Action Plan September 2017.md

 August flew by.
 The data standard is in a solid form, so we can now turn our attention to those elements which require the standard to be in place:

-* Begin loading data into a central repository (from which the map will render)
+* Begin researching & loading data into a central repository (from which the map will render)
 * Build the viewer which renders the map, and embed it in www.unlandmarks.com
-* Plan out the community listening sessions we'll be doing in the coming months.

 ## Activities

 Lets dig in.

-### Building The Database
+### Do the Research!
+Fill in the Data!

 #### Desired Outcomes